sealhud/sealhud.github.io/readme.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are very welcome!
-If you wish to collaborate with the development or maintenance of SealHUD, feel free to open issues or pull requests.
+If you want to help with development or maintenance, please open issues or pull requests in the **development repository**.

-Every improvement helps the community.
+Every contribution helps improve SealHUD for the entire community.

 ---

-## 💬 Discussion
+## 💬 Discussion & Updates

-You can follow updates and discussions about SealHUD here:
+You can follow news, updates, and discussions about SealHUD here:

 🔗 [KW Studios Forum Thread](https://forum.kw-studios.com/index.php?threads/sealhud-webhud.20675/)

 ---

 ## ⚖️ License & Credits

-> **Note:** All the code in this project is licensed under the [MIT License](LICENSE).
+> **Note:** All code in this project is licensed under the [MIT License](LICENSE).

 © 2026 **Diego Junges** and SealHUD contributors.